dreamportdev/Osdev-Notes/01_Build_Process/03_Gnu_Makefiles.md

 # Makefiles

-There's a million and one excellent resources on makefiles out there, so this section is less of a tutorial and more of a collection of interesting things.
+There's a million and one excellent resources on makefiles out there, so this chapter is less of a tutorial and more of a collection of interesting things.

 ## GNUMakefile vs Makefile